fatmaabdelrahim/Fatma-Abdulrahim/README.md

 ## 🚀 What I'm Working On

 - **WKLGRC System** — Supporting the coordination and administrative operations of this system at ESG Consulting, including team communication, documentation management, and cross-department follow-ups.
-- **Streamlining Team Communication** — Building better coordination habits and communication flows between teams to reduce delays and improve collaboration.
+- **Streamlining Team Communication** — Building better coordination and communication flows between teams to reduce delays and improve collaboration.

 ---